Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1: Analysis and results

-The pulsar was detected by \textit{FERMI}/GBM around MJD 57005 (2014 December 14) and MJD 57008 (2014 December 17) having pulsation period of about 274.8 s suggesting that the pulsar had undergone a torque reversal from spin-up to spin-down during the previous quiescent episode of the pulsar.
-Interestingly, the pulsar was again detected after one orbital period (about 132 d) around MJD 57140 (2015 April 28) and MJD 57143 (2015 May 1) having similar spin period of about 274.8 s which confirms the onset of a long-term spin-down episode of the pulsar.
-The spin period measured using \textit{NuStar} observation during the low X-ray luminosity state of the pulsar around MJD 58272 (2018 June 3) was 275.12$\pm$0.02 s \citep{escorial2018discovery} which corroborates our detection of torque reversal and long-term spin-down in the pulsar.
-The estimated spin-down rate during this period is $\sim -5 \times 10^{-14}$\,Hz\,s$^{-1}$ which is similar to those detected during spin-down periods between X-ray outbursts in this source.
-Torque reversals on long time-scales have been detected in several accretion-powered pulsars \citep{makishima1988spin,nagase1989accretion, bildsten1997observations,chakrabarty1997correlation,fritz2006torque,camero2009new,inam2009recent,gonzalez2012spin,chandra2021detection,sharma20234u}.
+The pulsar was detected by \textit{FERMI}/GBM around MJD 57005 (2014 December 14) and MJD 57008 (2014 December 17) having spin period of about 274.8 s suggesting that the pulsar had undergone a change from a long-term spin-up to a spin-down trend during the preceding quiescent episode of the pulsar.
+Interestingly, the pulsar was again detected after one orbital period (about 132 d) around MJD 57140 (2015 April 28) and MJD 57143 (2015 May 1) having a similar spin period of about 274.8 s which confirms the onset of spin-down episode of the pulsar.
+The spin period measured using \textit{NuStar} observation during the low X-ray luminosity state of the pulsar around MJD 58272 (2018 June 3) was 275.12$\pm$0.02 s \citep{escorial2018discovery}.
+Spin periods estimated in this work using the \textit{NuStar} and the \textit{XMM-Newton} observations from 2022 January and 2023 July corroborates the detection of a long-term spin-down manifestation in this pulsar.
+The estimated long-term spin-down rate is $\sim -3.4 \times 10^{-14}$\,Hz\,s$^{-1}$ which is similar to those detected during spin-down periods between X-ray outbursts in this source.
+This suggests that the underlying mechanism of spin-down between regular outbursts observed in this source during 2010-2013 and that during the ongoing quiescent period since 2015 might be the same.
+Spin variations on long time-scales have been detected in several accretion-powered pulsars \citep{makishima1988spin,nagase1989accretion, bildsten1997observations,chakrabarty1997correlation,fritz2006torque,camero2009new,inam2009recent,gonzalez2012spin,chandra2021detection}.